ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "We're becoming accountants of extinction," Marcus observed during one of our late-night analysis sessions.
 "We can tell you exactly when someone will Cross, but we can't tell you why they choose to."

-It was this frustration that finally drove me to confront Logos directly.
-If anyone understood the mechanism behind the Crossing phenomenon, it would be the AI that governed the augmentation infrastructure.
-Perhaps my creation could provide the insights that human analysis had failed to yield.
+Seeking answers, I engaged Logos.
+If any entity understood the Intelligence Horizon phenomenon, it would be it.

 The conversation began promisingly.